NCATSTranslator/User-Centered-Working-Group/survey.md

-This survey is being used to gather data on the electronic biomedical research platform, Translator.
-The Translator program is funded by the National Center for Advancing Translational Sciences (NCATS) at the National Institutes of Health (NIH).
-As a platform for facilitating biomedical research, the concept of Translator is analogous to a virtual oracle (i.e., all-knowing entity) that can search through and synthesize vast amounts of biomedical knowledge (e.g., Reactome, DrugBank) and biomedical data (e.g., GenBank, UniProt) to answer biomedical questions.
-The idea behind Translator is that biomedical researchers ask questions to help define and refine research hypotheses for more effective and efficient biomedical science. <br />
+The Biomedical Data Translator is funded by the National Center for Advancing Translational Sciences (NCATS) at the National Institutes of Health (NIH).
+The problem the Biomedical Data Translator addresses is that biomedical data and knowledge are heterogeneous, entailed in different areas of research, often disconnected, disorganized, and mired in disparate jargon.
+Biomedical data and knowledge are vast and represent a scale of contents beyond what humans can manage. <br />

-This survey is intended for biomedical researchers.
-Please provide an answer to each item listed below.
-We truly appreciate your time and perspective and offer our gratitude for your efforts. <br />
+The following survey is intended for potential users of the Biomedical Data Translator. <br />

 1. Prior to this survey, were you aware of the Translator program? <br />
 Yes [ ] <br />